brevzin/cpp_proposals/2585_fmt_container/fmt-container.md

 ## Maps and sets

-Change the the wording for associative containers as follows:
+Change the wording for associative containers as follows and move into [format.range] (after the previous section), it's currently specified by [@P2286R8] to be added into a new clause [assoc.format]:

 ::: bq
 ::: rm